MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/inventor.md

 author: JBrentJ
-description: Describes, in tutorial format, how to use Autodesk Inventor to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: v-jerja ms.date: 12/23/2019 ms.service: crm-online ms.topic: article
+description: Describes, in tutorial format, how to use Autodesk Inventor to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: v-jerja ms.date: 08/13/2020 ms.service: crm-online ms.topic: article
-title: Prepare Autodesk Inventor 3D models for use in mixed-reality apps ms.reviewer: v-brycho
+title: Prepare Autodesk Inventor 3D models for use in mixed-reality applications ms.reviewer: v-brycho
 ---

-# Prepare Autodesk Inventor 3D models for use in mixed-reality apps
+# Prepare Autodesk Inventor 3D models for use in mixed-reality applications

 This tutorial shows how to prepare Autodesk Inventor files for use in Dynamics 365 mixed-reality apps.